Century Plyboards (India) Limited (BOM:532548)

 • Q4 24/25

-Q4 and FY25 saw strong revenue growth, especially in plywood and MDF, despite margin pressures in laminates and particle board.
-New capacity additions and operational improvements are expected to drive margin recovery and support a 20% growth outlook, with CapEx peaking and debt reduction planned.
+Q4 FY25 delivered strong consolidated revenue growth, with plywood and MDF segments performing well despite margin pressures in laminates and particle board.
+Capacity expansions and new plants are expected to drive future growth, while debt reduction and margin recovery remain key priorities.

 • Q3 24/25